alexhroom/rshift/README.md

   ``prob`` - the p-value for significance of a regime shift.
 Defaults to p = 0.05
   ``startrow`` - the row from which the algorithm starts - use if you want to ignore some rows.
 Defaults to 1
   ``merge`` - changes the result to be either a regime-shift only table (if FALSE), or an addition to the original table (if TRUE); see below:
   Result produced: if merge = FALSE (default), produces a 2-column table of time (the time value for each regime shift) and RSI (the RSI for each regime shift).
-If merge = TRUE, returns the original dataset with an extra RSI column, giving the RSI for each year - 0 for non-shift years.
+If merge = TRUE, returns the original dataset with an extra RSI column, giving the RSI for each time unit - 0 for non-shift years.

   ---